What Does Pet Dander Look Like?

 While pet dander itself is not visible to the naked eye, it can often be accompanied by other substances that are more visible.
 For example, pets may also shed fur or feathers, and these can be clearly seen on furniture, carpets, or clothing.
 Pet dander is often confused for pet hair or fur, but in fact, pet dander is a separate protein structure that can attach to the hair or fur.

 In terms of appearance, pet dander can vary depending on the type of animal -it is a small protein with a ribbon-like appearance, with some having a curly structure, while others have long, straight edges.
-However, since it is so small and lightweight, pet dander can remain airborne for extended periods, making it difficult to eliminate completely from an environment.
+However, since it is so small and lightweight, pet dander can remain airborne for extended periods, making it difficult to eliminate from an environment.